aws-samples/aws-get-started-workshop/content/00-intro/06-faqs.md

 ## Federated Access to AWS Platform

-### Q: Why isn't federated access addressed from the start?
+### Q: Why isn't federated access with an existing identity store addressed from the start?

-It's typical for an organization to require several weeks to plan and coordinate the work required to set up federated access.
-Accordingly, this guide provides you with the option to address that work in parallel while you temporarily use locally managed users and groups in AWS SSO.
+It's typical for an organization to require at least several weeks to plan and coordinate the work required to set up federated access using an existing identity source.
+Consequently, the guide defaults to the use of AWS Single Sign-On (AWS SSO) to provide federated access to your AWS accounts.
+This transitional approach entails managing users and groups in an identity source maintained within AWS SSO.

+You have the option to implement federated access using your existing identity source.
 See [Federated Access to the AWS Platform]({{< relref "02-federated-access-to-aws" >}}) for more background.

 ## AWS Accounts Design